Dominik-Meier/Lanport_intranet_frontend/README.md

 `Navbar Items active deactive`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+To run the app with nginx set sess cookie manualy if the host is not lanport.ch

 ## Running unit tests